 My head is sacrificed in the path of the Arabian prophet.
 My soul and heart are devoted in fondness for him.
-This essential narration, Farid, is an epitome of his perfection: the royal crown, after God, is on my Shah (Muhammad).32
+This essential narration, Farid, is an epitome of his perfection: the royal crown, after God, is on my Shah (Muhammad).

-My Ranjhan (Muhammad) is Divine light.
+My Ranjhan is the Light of God.
 He truly manifests the Attributes of Divinity.
-He wears the crown of 'lolaak' (the raison 'detre of whole creation).
-The laurel of 'ta' waves over his head.34
+He is crowned with the raison d'etre of the whole creation.
+The laurel of 'ta' waves over his head.

 It was by virtue of his reality that the cosmos was created.
 Ahmad became Muhammad in the terrestrial sphere.
 He realized the permanent and actual syntheses of all states of Being.
-It is this underlying cosmic purpose which made God address the Prophet in these words, 'If thou were not, I would not have created the heavens'.
-(Holy Tradition).
+It is due to this underlying cosmic purpose that God addressed the Prophet in these words, 'If thou were not, I would not have created the heavens'.
+(Holy Tradition)